zephyr-data-specs/GMNS/Specification_md/Use_Definition-and-Use_Group.md

 Two classes define the characteristics of each use, and of the items in a use set.

-## Use_Definition
+## use_definition
-The __Use_Definition__ file defines the characteristics of each vehicle type or non-travel purpose (e.g., a shoulder or parking lane).
+The __use_definition__ file defines the characteristics of each vehicle type or non-travel purpose (e.g., a shoulder or parking lane).
 A two-way left turn lane (TWLTL) is also a use.

 Field | Type | Required? | Comment